Sign In

 No. This will not affect you if:

-• You live in some types of temporary accommodation
+• you live in some type(s) of temporary accommodation, or

-• Two children under the age of 10 whether they are a boy or a girl
+• 2 children under the age of 10 whether they are a boy or a girl.

 Children who normally live elsewhere are not counted.

-If you have one ‘spare’ bedroom your Housing Benefit will reduce by at least 14%.
+If you have 1 ‘spare’ bedroom, your Housing Benefit will reduce by at least 14%.

-If you have two or more spare bedrooms your Housing Benefit will reduce by at least 25%.
+If you have 2 or more 'spare' bedrooms, your Housing Benefit will reduce by at least 25%.

-When you moved into your home, it was on the agreement it had a certain number of bedrooms.
-If you think this was wrong, and your home has less bedrooms, you should talk to your landlord.
+When you moved into your home, it was on the agreement that it had a certain number of bedrooms.
+If you think this was wrong, and your home has less bedrooms, you should:

 Disabled children